swiftlang/repo-templates/CONTRIBUTING-custom.md

 *List examples of how developers can contribute (e.g., triage issue logs, report bugs, and become CODEOWNERs).
 This is also a good place to provide resources here such as documentation, code samples, research papers, and conference talks.*

 ### Setting Up Your Environment
-*Explain key steps for setting up the developer's environment to get started.You can also refer to the README if that has this information*
+*Explain key steps for setting up the developer's environment to get started.
+You can also refer to the README if that has this information.*

 #### Good First Issues
-*If your repo uses good first issues or help wanted, indicate that here with some basic definitions or link to the main contributing guide defintions.
-Explain or list how to find good first issues and indicate if there is a label that can help locate these.*
+*If your repo uses good first issues or help wanted indicate that here with basic definitions or link to the main contributing guide defintions.
+Explain or list how to find good first issues and claify if there is a label that can help locate these.*

 #### Issues
 *Insert instructions guiding contributors on how to triage for issues and include information about issue labels if relevant.*